Channel Point Coastal Reserve

 Channel Point Coastal Reserve is a protected area in the Northern Territory of Australia.

 It is situated approximately 240 km south west of Darwin opposite the Peron Islands and between the mouth of the Daly River and Channel Point.
 The reserve overlaps with the Anson Bay, Daly and Reynolds River Floodplains, an Important Bird and Biodiversity Area.

 Facilities in the area include a boat ramp, camping area and a small internal road to the boat ramp.
 The infrastructure development was commenced in 2006 and completed shortly afterward.
+It is adjacent to the Aboriginal community of Bulgul and the private residential area known as Channel Point Community.

 The area contains habitat for many species of birds including royal spoonbills, magpie geese, plumed whistling-duck, grey teal and glossy ibis.